• Skip to primary navigation

 Heritage Park and Gasoline Alley Museum

 Did you know that the largest living museum in Canada is in Alberta?
-That’s right, Heritage Park is a sprawling space over 127 acres that aims to show “How the West Was Once”.
+That’s right, Heritage Park in Calgary is a sprawling space over 127 acres that aims to show “How the West Was Once”.
 With hours upon hours of attractions and over 200 exhibits to explore, a day at Heritage Park is both educational and downright fun.
 You can even sail on the S.S.
 Moyie in summer or catch a ride on the train that runs through the park.
 With plenty of dining and shopping options – our favourite shopping is in the Historical Village, particularly the old-fashioned candy store – you can easily spend a full day exploring the park.

 Not to be missed is the Gasoline Alley Museum within Heritage Park.
 The 75,000 square foot Gasoline Alley Museum is filled with antique vehicles and gas and oil-related artifacts, including cars from the early 20th century, restored gas pumps, and plenty of stories about Alberta’s infamous whiskey runners (and a host of other tall tales).
 Not just for car buffs, this is one of the most memorable museums in all of Alberta.